Diocese of Hildesheim

 The Diocese of Hildesheim (Dioecesis Hildesiensis) is a Latin Church diocese of the Catholic Church in Germany.
 Founded in 815 as a missionary diocese by King Louis the Pious, his son Louis the German appointed the famous former archbishop of Rheims, Ebbo, as bishop.

 The modern Diocese of Hildesheim presently covers those parts of the state of Lower Saxony that are east of the River Weser, northern neighborhoods in Bremen, and the city of Bremerhaven.

-The current bishop is Heiner Wilmer who was appointed in 2018.
-The diocese is a suffragan to the Archdiocese of Hamburg since 1994.
-Originally Hildesheim was suffragan to Mainz until 1805.
+The diocese has been a suffragan to the Archdiocese of Hamburg since 1994.
+Originally, Hildesheim was suffragan to Mainz until 1805.
 Then it was an exempt diocese until 1930, before it was part of the Middle German Ecclesiastical Province with Paderborn Archdiocese as metropolitan between 1930 and 1994.

 Prince-bishopric

 Between 1235 and 1802, the bishop of Hildesheim was also Prince of the Holy Roman Empire.
 His Hochstift (feudal princely territory) was the Prince-Bishopric of Hildesheim.
 In the 16th century, most of the diocese as well as most of the state of Hildesheim switched to Protestantism, but the bishopric managed to retain its independence from the surrounding Protestant states of Brunswick-Lüneburg, mostly because its bishops were members of the powerful House of Wittelsbach from 1573 until 1761.